hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 <details>
 <summary>Click to reveal the answer</summary>
 Use application-mediated updates and/or Row-Level Security (RLS).
 Avoid granting broad table UPDATE to end-user roles.

-RLS (Row-Level Security) is a mechanism to enforce access policies at the row level within a table.
+RLS is a mechanism to enforce access policies at the row level within a table.
 RLS will be covered later on.
 </details>